Exact one-particle density matrix for SU($N$) fermionic matter-waves in the strong repulsive limit: Appendix

 In the case of paramagnetic systems, i.e. an even number of particles per species, the central fractionalized parabola (centered around $\phi = 0.5$), corresponds to a singlet state.
-This parabola results to be non-degenerate for the Heisenberg and is therefore easily distinguished.
+This parabola results to be non-degenerate for the Heisenberg model and is therefore easily distinguished.
 As such, one obtains the corresponding states for the outer and central fractionalized parabolas in a straight forward manner for arbitrary SU($N$).
+We mention though that in order to find the corresponding state for the outer parabola and the paramagnetic case (even occupation of each species), we have to single out a non-degenerate excited state with Casimir value $C_1=6$.\\

-For finite field and degenerate ground states of the Hubbard model, we do not have a general procedure to choose the states for SU($N\! >\!
+For finite field and degenerate ground-states of the Hubbard model, we do not have a general procedure to choose the states for SU($N\! >\!
 2$).
-Therefore to describe this method, we start by considering SU(2) and then apply it to a system with 6 SU(3) symmetric fermions. \\
+Therefore, we explain our approach in considering SU(2) first and then apply it to SU(3) symmetric fermions. \\

-For SU(2), the remaining fractionalized parabolas (i.e. exlcuding the two outer parabolas and the central one) have a common spin value of $J=1$.
-This in turn results in a two-fold degeneracy in the spin-$\frac{1}{2}$ Heisenberg model for a given $|X|$.
+In the case of SU(2), the remaining fractionalized parabolas (i.e. excluding the two outer parabolas and the central one) have a common spin value of $J=1$.
+This in turn results in a two-fold degeneracy in the spin-$\frac{1}{2}$ Heisenberg model for a given collective spin quantum number $|X|$.
 Hence, the relevant states for two of the parabolas of a given $|X|$ are superpositions of these degenerate eigenstates of the Heisenberg Hamiltonian.
-These states can be separated by different eigenvalues for $P_{j,j-1}$, part of the Heisenberg model but not commute with it.
+These states can be separated by different eigenvalues for $P_{j,j-1}$, part of the Heisenberg model but not commuting with it.
 We call both eigenstates of this permutation operator $\ket{\psi_{1/2}}$.
 The states $\ket{\psi_{l/r}}$ corresponding to the inner branches of the fractionalization are obtained from the two spin- and energy-degenerate states $\ket{\psi_{1/2}}$ as